Chaplain David Ray

 For many years, The Christian Village at Mason held one Sunday evening chapel service.
 Growing attendance at this evening service required the addition of a morning service.
 Soon that morning service was nearly always full, limiting future growth and making it increasingly difficult to seat everyone who wants to worship, especially those with wheelchairs, walkers, and scooters.

-In addition to the needed expansion for our Sunday worship services, additional space is needed for other resident activities and special events.
-The current chapel, our only non-dining meeting space has an official seating capacity of just 99.
-The Christian Village at Mason has an independent living and assisted living resident population of over 300, and there simply is not adequate event space for special banquets, concerts, and other resident programming.
+In addition to the needed expansion for our Sunday worship services, additional space was needed for other resident activities and special events.
+The previous chapel venue, our only non-dining meeting space had an official seating capacity of just 99.
+The Christian Village at Mason has an independent living and assisted living resident population of over 300, and there simply was not adequate event space for special banquets, concerts, and other resident programming.

-The Stone Worship Center and Auditorium will help us better serve our residents and reach more in the name of Christ.
-With a total cost estimated at $2.9M, the Stone Center will be a beautiful and practical addition to our Christian retirement community.
-We need your help to make it possible.
+The Stone Worship Center and Auditorium helps us better serve our residents and reach more in the name of Christ.
+With a total cost estimated at $2.9M, the Stone Center is a beautiful and practical addition to our Christian retirement community.

 To help us reach our goal of paying for the Stone Center through fundraising, we invite you to mail your designated Stone Center gift to Christian Village Communities, in care of Larry Monroe, at 411 Western Row Rd., Mason, OH 45040.
 For assistance with gifts involving RMDs (Required Minimum Distribution) from an IRA, gifts of life insurance and property, or for information needed for employer-matched gifts, please contact Mr. Monroe at email@example.com, or 513-701-3448.
 Christian Village Communities is a 501 (c) 3 not for profit.

-Even in the middle of a pandemic, there has been steady progress on the construction of the Stone Center Auditorium.
+Even in the middle of a pandemic, there was steady progress on the construction of the Stone Center Auditorium.

 The week following our groundbreaking ceremony in August, earthmoving equipment arrived to clear the area to make way for the concrete slab and foundation.
 Soon steel arrived for the 11,000 square foot structure.
 The steel went up quickly as the building began to take shape.
 Interior stud walls and HVAC ductwork are nearly complete.

-The Stone Center will honor Sam and Gwen Stone for their lifelong Christian service.
+The Stone Center honors Sam and Gwen Stone for their lifelong Christian service.
 Sam was Editor of Standard Publishing for many years.
-He also ministered to the Western Hills Church of Christ in Cincinnati.
-He served Cincinnati Christian University as Professor and Dean of the Graduate School for decades.
-He’s also an author and national convention speaker.
+He also ministered to the Western Hills Church of Christ in Cincinnati and was a part of the teaching staff of Bright Christian Church in Harrison, Indiana.
+For decades, he served Cincinnati Christian University as Professor and Dean of the Graduate School.
+He was also an author and national convention speaker.